awezmirza/wd-course-capstone-project/README.md

-# wd101level1
+# WDCourseProjectSubmission

-This is a website
+This is a project website of Web Development's Course's of level 8